-10.13 DIGITAL BILLBOARDS
+10.13 Digital Billboards

-General Provisions: The use of digital technology is allowed for billboards, subject to the following limitations, restrictions and perm its which are in addition to and intended to supplement all other applicable requirements.
-Digital billboards shall only be allowed along certain business corridors within the city, namely Regional and Community as defined below.
+- General Provisions: The use of digital technol-10.13.1 ogy is allowed for billboards, subject to the following limitations, restrictions and permits which are in addition to and intended to supplement all other applicable requirements.
+Digital billboards shall only be allowed along certain business corridors within the city, namely Regional and Community as defined in Sections 10.13.8.1 and 10.13.8.2.
 Corridors are considered to be groups of commercial properties that are identified by the street or highway along which they are located.
-Corridors are also identified by transportation elements, land use, building mass, building form, pedestrian ways and streetscape.

-10.13.2 Permit Review: A Permit approved by the City Council after review by the Hattiesburg Planning Commission and Site Plan Review Committee is required for all new Digital Billboards or replacement static billboards, including billboard supports and/or faces.

-10.13.3 Digital Billboard-New: Shall be limited to B-5, Regional Business District, I-1 and I-2 Industrial Districts located within the Regional and Community Business Corridors as defined in this section.
+Corridors are also identified by transportation elements, land use, building mass, building form, pedestrian ways and streetscape. - 10.13.2 Permit Review: A Permit approved by the City Council after review by the Hattiesburg Planning Commission and Site Design and Review Committee is required for all new Digital Bill-boards or replacement static billboards, including billboard supports and/or faces. - 10.13.3 Digital Billboard-New: Shall be limited to B-5, Regional Business District, I-1 and I-2 Industrial Districts located within the Regional and Community Business Corridors as defined in this section.

-10.13.4 Primary Structure: A new digital billboard will

-be considered as a primary structure and will require a legal description of the property whether leased or purchased, and no other uses shall co-exist on the same property as the primary structure.
+Primary Structure: A new digital billboard will 10.13.4 be considered as a primary structure and will require a legal description of the property whether leased or purchased, and no other uses shall co-exist on the same property as the primary structure.
 The site is to be grassed and landscaped as approved by the Site Design and Review Committee.
 New structures shall be designed to complement the surrounding businesses and/or residential properties.

-Accessory Structure: A new digital billboard will 10.13.5 be considered as an accessory structure when constructed on a site that is occupied with a primary structure(s) which may include parking areas, buildings, and similar uses except for other off-premise or on-premise free standing signs.
-The area immediately adjacent to the billboard shall be landscaped as approved by the Site Plan Review Committee.
+Accessory Structure: A new digital billboard will be considered as an accessory structure when constructed on a site that is occupied with a primary structure(s) which may include parking areas, buildings, and similar uses except for other off-premise or on-premise free standing signs.
+The area immediately adjacent to the billboard shall be landscaped as approved by the Site Design and Review Committee.
 This landscaped area shall extend ten (10) feet from the face(s) of the billboard.
 If a billboard has only one face (single sided), the landscaped area shall extend ten (10) feet from the rear or back of the sign.
 This landscaped area should extend ten (10) from the outer most edges (street edge and opposite edge) of the sign.
 The intent of this regulation is to provide a landscaped area around the entire perimeter of the proposed digital billboard.
-Flexibility for this buffer area may be provided and permitted by the site plan review committee if the total required area is not reduced and landscaped area extends beyond the perimeter of the sign to the greatest extent possible.
+Flexibility for this buffer area may be provided and permitted by the Site Design and Review Committee if the total required area is not reduced and landscaped area extends beyond the perimeter of the sign to the greatest extent possible.
 No parking shall be allowed in the required landscaped area.
 If the landscaped area is adjacent to a parking area, concrete curbing shall be provided along all edges of the perimeter that abut parking areas or lanes.
 Variances shall not be allowed for a reduction in parking spaces for the placement of a new digital billboard as an accessory structure.